aafaq-cloud/nz.frankie4.com1/README.md

     c) store - the shopify store URL.
 Ensure the URL does not include the Protocol (http/https)

+    d) directory - this field should be copied over from the example. **Field value must be set to `dist` for deployment to succeed.**

+    To see all possible configuration options, [refer to Shopify's official documentation](https://shopify.dev/themes/tools/theme-kit/configuration-reference).

 5. Run `npm start` to establish connection and ensure that configuration has been set correctly.

 ## Commands